-I had hesitated to return to court because I still had long hair, but the judge didn't seem to mind.
-Apparently he was going to appoint me to cases even though I did have long hair.
+I had hesitated to return to court because I still had long hair, but the judge did not seem to mind.
+Apparently, he was going to appoint me to cases even though I did have long hair.

 While I was still standing under the shelter of the courthouse, a black fellow walked up to me and showed me what appeared to be a small plastic container for carrying 35mm film.
-He opened the vial, showed me that it contained marijuana and asked me if I wanted to buy some.
+He opened the vial, showed me that it contained marijuana, and asked me if I wanted to buy some.
 Glancing inside the vial I noticed some seeds which were obviously from marijuana.
-Some other leaves were also in the mixture.
+Other leaves were also in the mixture.

 I screamed for help so someone might call the police, but no one did anything.
-Finally I used some karate on the fellow.
-I didn't really need the police, although I would have preferred for them to have appeared.
+Finally, I used karate on the fellow.
+I did not really need the police, although I would have preferred for them to have appeared.

-I returned to the courthouse where I put on a thin blue jacket.
-Once again I left the courthouse and began walking around in the rain.
-This time I took off the blue jacket, folded it up and threw it down beside the road.
-I continued walking until finally it struck me that I had actually thrown my coats away; but it didn't bother me.
+I returned to the courthouse where I put on a thin, blue jacket.
+Once again, I left the courthouse and began walking around in the rain.
+This time I took off the blue jacket, folded it up, and threw it down beside the road.
+I continued walking until finally it struck me that I had thrown my coats away; but it did not bother me.

 I thought about the marijuana I had bought from the belligerent fellow.
-It suddenly occurred to me that some of the leaves which had been lying on top of the mixture hadn't really looked like marijuana leaves.
-I began to surmise that the leaves probably weren't marijuana at all.
+It suddenly occurred to me that some of the leaves which had been lying on top of the mixture had not looked like marijuana leaves.
+I began to surmise that the leaves probably were not marijuana at all.
 I figured someone had probably taken some marijuana seeds and mixed them with another substance so when someone saw the mixture, he would recognize the marijuana seeds and think the whole mixture was marijuana.
 Saying what was included in the mixture was difficult.
 The mixture might even include something dangerous.
 I began to doubt I had done the right thing by buying the mixture.